arialpew/bs-dynamic-import/README.md

 #### "The signature for this packaged module couldn't be inferred."

-This error mean you forgot to provide interface on anonymous module.
+This error mean you forgot to provide interface on resolved module.

 ❌ Wrong :